-Also, when the P0 group and P2 group are used for multi-port sweep mode, port P15 cannot be used as an I/O port.
-When setting the register above, port P15 cannot be used as an I/O port even if a/D conversion is halting.
+With this setting, port P15 cannot be used as an I/O port.
+Note that port P15 cannot be used as an I/O port even if A/D conversion is halting.

-- Because a converter board and other devices are used between the evaluation MCU and the user system, the A/D converter operates differently from an actual MCU.
+Because a converter board and other devices are used between the evaluation MCU and the user system, the A/D conversion operates differently from an actual MCU.
 Make the final evaluation of the A/D converter using an actual MCU.